-Each year the program admits approximately five students who demonstrate promise in academic, clinical, and research training.
+Each year the program admits a small number of students who demonstrate promise in academic, clinical, and research training.
 For the 2022-2023 academic year, Drs.
 Domoff,

 In addition to academic transcripts and GRE scores (Psychology Subject Test not required), the Admissions Committee is attentive to grades, letters of recommendation, personal statement, and relevant professional and research experiences.
 Applicant research interests and professional goals are used to match each applicant with a clinical faculty mentor prior to admission.
-After an initial screening of submitted materials, the most qualified applicants are invited to an Open House to tour the facilities and meet with clinical faculty.
+After an initial screening of submitted materials, the most qualified applicants will be invited to

 The deadline for receipt of all applications materials is

-December 1, 2018, when review of applications begins.
-By January 16th, invitations will be issued via email to a small number of applicants to attend the Open House.
-The Open House will be held on campus on Friday, February 15.
-Attendance is not required, but is strongly encouraged.
-The first offers of admission will be issued the week of Monday, February 18.
-Admissions will continue until the class of five students is complete.
+December 1, 2021, when review of applications begins.
+By January 24, invitations will be issued via email to a small number of applicants to attend a Virtual Open House, hosted in late February.
+Participation is not required, but is strongly encouraged.
+The first offers of admission will be issued shortly thereafter and will continue until the class of students is complete.
 Open House invitees are encouraged to remain in close contact with the Admissions Committee throughout the process.

 1. CMU College of Graduate Studies Application (Required)